Interlibrary Loan Instructions for Research Assistants

 If a print copy cannot be located or electronic version cannot be accessed, then submit an ILL request through ILLiad.
 There is an Interlibrary Loan tab in the top menu bar in addition to the Request book, chapter, or article through Interlibrary Loan (ILL) option in a catalog record.
 If a print copy cannot be located or electronic version cannot be accessed, then submit an ILL request through ILLiad.
 There is an Interlibrary Loan tab in the top menu bar in addition to the Request book, chapter, or article through Interlibrary Loan (ILL) option in a catalog record.

-Non-Georgetown Licensed Online Article Subscriptions & ILL
+Non-Georgetown University Licensed Online Article Subscriptions & ILL

 • ILL libraries do not "lend" their subscription credentials that would grant you direct access to their licensed online articles subscription.

-• This ILL service submits a request for a copy of the article from ILL libraries that have either a print journal issue, from which they would scan the pages of the article and send as PDF to you, or purchased a license to an online subscription that (a) permits content sharing with us and (b) does not have an embargo that excludes the requested article.
+• This ILL service submits a request for a copy of the article from ILL libraries that have either a print journal issue, from which they would scan the pages of the article and send as PDF to you, or purchased an institutional license to an online subscription that (a) permits content sharing with us and (b) does not have an embargo that excludes the requested article.

 • If these exact conditions do not exist among ILL libraries, then it is not possible to obtain a copy of the article through this ILL service.